njyjn/AttendanceBot/README.md

 | South | Sherry |
 | West United | TBC |
 | West ACIB | TBC |

+The registration procedure is the same as [above](#getting-started-for-users).
+Note that you may use **any CG** under your care for your registration (choose your favorite (-; ).

+An additional step would be to enter `/24601` and inform @njyjn on Telegram of the reply so that he can add you to the admin system.

 As an administrator you are the gatekeeper to a number of things: